- Respect patient confidentiality at all times.

-The GMC accepts that it can be frustrating for doctors to see inaccurate or misleading information about their diagnosis, treatment or behaviour but says this 'does not relieve you of your duty to respect your patient's confidentiality'.
+The GMC accepts that it can be frustrating for doctors to see inaccurate or misleading information about their diagnosis, treatment or behaviour but says this "does not relieve you of your duty to respect your patient's confidentiality."

-Some practices reply to negative feedback on the NHS Choices site, thanking patients for their comments, apologising if they are not happy with their treatment and inviting them to get directly in touch to discuss any concerns.
+Some practices reply to negative feedback on the NHS Choices site, thanking patients for their comments, apologising if they are dissatisfied with their treatment and inviting them to get directly in touch to discuss any concerns.

 Rebutting critical comments directly or attempting to have a post removed may inflame the situation and could prompt the person to re-post their comments on another site.
-The GMC says: 'Disputes between patients and doctors conducted in the media often serve no practical purpose; they can prolong or intensify conflict and may undermine public confidence in the profession.'
+The GMC says: "Disclosures of patient information without consent can undermine the public’s trust in the profession as well as your patient’s trust in you.
+Disputes between patients and doctors conducted in public can also prolong or intensify conflict and may undermine public confidence."